What to Expect

 An initial office visit may take 2-3 hours depending on the complexity of the retinal problem, need for additional testing, and treatment.
 Follow-up visits usually take 1-1.5 hours to include dilation time, diagnostic testing, and visit with Dr. Pappas, Jr..
 Of special note, the nature and treatment of retinal diseases frequently requires the need to see unscheduled emergency patients.
 Delays beyond the times outlined above can and do occur.
 We respect your time, and our staff will make every effort to apprise you of such delays during your visit.
 Your understanding and patience during such delays is most appreciated.

 Appointments / Cancellations

 We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
-However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.
-If an appointment is not cancelled at least 24 hours in advance you will be charged a fifty dollar ($50) fee; this will not be covered by your insurance company.
+However, when you do not call to cancel an appointment, you may be preventing another patient from getting much-needed treatment.
+If an appointment is not canceled at least 24 hours in advance you will be charged a fifty dollar ($50) fee; this will not be covered by your insurance company.

 We participate in most insurance plans including Medicare.
 Please be advised that we do not participate with Medicaid.
 Payment in full is expected at the time of service if you are insured with a plan with which we do not participate.
 Our office staff is happy to help determine whether we work with your insurance provider.